StevenMayher/432-2022/projectB/proposal_plans.md

 Source | Jacob Kaplan's Concatenated Files: [Uniform Crime Reporting (UCR) Program Data](https://www.openicpsr.org/openicpsr/project/102263/version/V14/view?path=/openicpsr/102263/fcr:versions/V14/ucr_arrests_monthly_all_crimes_race_sex_1974_2020_rds.zip&type=file): Arrests by Age, Sex, and Race, for 1980 and 1990:  [IPUMS microdata from the US Census](https://usa.ipums.org/usa-action/variables/group) for 1980 and 1990:
 Public | Yes
 Model 1 | A model for a count outcome
-Out 1 | Number of drug arrests that are black.
-The number of drug arrests that are black is an integer, which we can tie nicely to the predictor integer of the number of drug arrests.
+Out 1 | The difference in the number of drug arrests that are black from 1980 to 1990 at the county level.
 RQ 1 | How much of the increase in drug arrests were among black Americans.
-Model 2 | A linear model fit using a Bayesian engine Out 2 | Proportion of drug arrests that are black.
-A proportion takes a value between 0 and 1 on a continuous scale, which can be linked nicely to the drug arrest rate with a linear regression.
-RQ 2 | How much of the increase in the proportion of drug arrests that are black is due to the change drug-related arrest rate.
+Model 2 | A linear model fit using a Bayesian engine Out 2 | Percentage change in the proportion of drug-related arrests that are black from 1980 to 1990 at the county level RQ 2 | How much of the increase in the proportion of drug arrests that are black is due to the change drug-related arrest rate.
 Samples | 3064 for each.
-Status | **REVISION REQUESTED**.
-You mention data for 1980 and 1990, but everything you describe is cross-sectional in the specification of the outcomes.
-The research question hints that you are looking at increases, but I shouldn't have to guess, and your outcomes need to be more clearly stated.
-How are you looking at both periods, or just one?
-So I want careful operational definitions of each of your outcomes.
-Also, I wouldn't treat a 0-1 variable as something a linear model was well-suited to address, unless there were essentially no values near 0 or near 1, and I'd be surprised if that were true.
-What would be a more appropriate model for aggregated (county-level) data on proportions that fell into a range between 0 and 1?
-(Hint: see Class 20.)
+Status | Dr. Love approved your revision on Canvas.
+See Canvas for details.

 [Back to Top](#project-b-plans)